alifuaziz/pycontrol_homecage/src/pycontrol_homecage/ailfs_notes.md

 Most of the handling involves calling a function that writes appropriate data to the `database` dataframes e.g. `_update_database_on_entry` writes which mouse (identified from an RFID) is `in_training`, its `weight`
 - this is the `mouse_df` and the `setup_df`

+- `process_data_AC`
+- This processes the state data that is being returned from the pyb.
+-

 ### Pycboard